arthur-lemo1ne/Moon-Shot-LA/Documents/FunctionalSpecifications.md

 ## <b>Error Handling</b>

-The software will contain a solution for error handling that will, in defined and common cases, display the source of the error and tips to restore the software functionality so that the user can resolve the issue himself and avoid calling a technician.
+The software will contain a solution for error handling that will, in defined and common cases, display the source of the error and tips to restore the software functionality so that the user can resolve the issue themself and avoid calling a technician.
 Said error will include:
 - Wrong inputs
 - Known potential errors in the Algorithm